A little stretch of paradise in Ghana

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-Busua Beach is a really beautiful beach of 1 kilometer and is one of those places which is really hard to leave.
+Busua Beach is a really beautiful beach of 1 kilometre (0,62 miles) and is one of those places which is really hard to leave.
 Wow what a paradise.
-Everyday we drank 1.5 liters of fresh juice from Frankie the Juice man.
+Everyday we drank 1.5 litres of fresh juice from Frankie the Juice man.
 We loved eating pancakes at Daniel the pancake man.
 His 2 tables stand in front of a small school in the 800 inhabitants village.
 It is great to see the schoolchildren in uniforms all having so much fun.
 Daniel the pancake man has to get ingredients first, in the mean time we see a goat and a few chickens walk through the playing school children.

 At Busua everything is right on the beach.
 There are some huge, beautiful trees surrounding the village and you can observe loads of birds hunting while relaxing in a sunbed next to the river.